How to cite this paper

 affected through a reduction in branches and the use of parallel-processing techniques.

-icXML-p performs better as markup-density increases because the work performed by each
+icXML-p performs better as markup-density increases because the work performed by

 stage is well balanced in this application.

 As a more substantial application of XML processing, the GML-to-SVG (GML2SVG) application